Neutral particle oscillation

 In those cases where the particles decay to some final product, then the system is not purely oscillatory, and an interference between oscillation and decay is observed.

 History and motivation

 CP violation

-After the striking evidence for parity violation provided by Wu et al. in 1957, it was assumed that CP (charge conjugation-parity) is the quantity which is conserved.
-However, in 1964 Cronin and Fitch reported CP violation in the neutral Kaon system.
+After the striking evidence for parity violation provided by Wu et al. in 1957, it was assumed that CP (charge conjugation-parity) is the quantity that is conserved.
+However, in 1964 Cronin and Fitch reported CP violation in the neutral kaon system.
 They observed the long-lived KL (with CP = −1) undergoing decays into two pions (with CP = [−1] × [−1] = +1) thereby violating CP conservation.

 In 2001, CP violation in the ⇄ system was confirmed by the BaBar and the Belle experiments.
 Direct CP violation in the ⇄ system was reported by both the labs by 2005.

-The ⇄ and the ⇄ systems can be studied as two state systems, considering the particle and its antiparticle as the two states.
+The ⇄ and the ⇄ systems can be studied as two state systems, considering the particle and its antiparticle as two states of a single particle.